Channichthys: Taxonomy

+Recent research shows that Antarctic icefishes—particularly those of the family Channichthyidae—exemplify an extraordinary adaptive radiation.
+Museomic studies have revealed that the mitochondrial genomes of several nominal species (e.g., C. rhinoceratus, C. rugosus, and C. velifer) are nearly identical, suggesting that rapid diversification in response to the extreme Southern Ocean environment has blurred traditional species boundaries, a pattern further supported by phylogenetic analyses linking their diversification to the breakup of Gondwana.

 Species

 The species of this genus are quite similar to each other, and reliable ways of distinguishing them include the shape of their dorsal fins, gill raker count and relative eye diameter to snout length.